mahmoud/sedimental/entries/remap.md

 # Add common keys

-There are two ways to add to structures within your target.
-The first uses the `enter` callable and is suitable for making data consistent and adding data which can be overriden.
+As a final advanced `remap` example, let's look at adding items to structures.
+Through the examples above, we've learned that `visit` is best-suited for 1:1 transformations and dropping values.
+This leaves us with two main approaches for addition.
+The first uses the `enter` callable and is suitable for making data consistent and adding data which can be overridden.

 ```python